tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 |             &&             | Logical AND |
 |            \|\|            | Logical OR  |

-One additional thing to all these types is that there are two types that allow logical chaining.
+One additional thing to all these equivalence operators is that there are two other operators that allow logical chaining.
 These would be `&&` (AND), as well as `||` (OR).
-You can see their use below:
+You can see example uses below:

 ```ts
 // And